Mukundks2004/BetweenBooks/testing-ground/2024-12-10-top-10-lana-del-rey-songs.md

 *Don't say you need me when, you leave and you leave again, I'm stronger than all my men- except for you.*

 # 7. Dark Paradise
-*And there's no remedy for memory your face is like a memory, it won't leave my head*
+*And there's no remedy for memory your face is like a melody, it won't leave my head*

 # 6. Summertime Sadness (Yes, That One)
 *I'm feeling electric tonight cruising down the coast going bout '99, got my bad baby by my heavenly side, I know if I go I'll die happy tonight*